rustybucketz30/dotfiles/README.md

 Super + C = VSCode
 Super + B = Newsboat
 Super + K = KeyPassXC
-Super + N = new text file? or specific text file
+Super + N or B = new text file? or specific text file for blog Super + L = monthly list in md format
+Super + G = GIMP

 *Note*: Expand the keybindings, and feel free to categorize them if there are many.